wostzone/api-go/pkg/td/README-TD.md

 ## Links

-Links are not support in WoST as they conflict with the paradigm that "Things are not servers".
+Things can not have Links in WoST as they conflict with the paradigm that "Things are not servers".
+However, a Hub/Intermediary can add links that point to the Hub.

-If a Thing does include a link then it is retained.

 ## Forms